bitcoinerlab/playground/README.md

 You can either run the code on a sandboxed playground or locally by installing it.

-**Note**: The code shown in these guides is in TypeScript, but a transpiled JavaScript version is automatically generated when building the sources if you prefer to use JavaScript.
+**Note**: The code shown in these guides is in TypeScript, but a transpiled JavaScript version is automatically generated when building the sources.

 ## Running the Code on a Playground

 To run the code in a playground, [visit the respective guide](https://bitcoinerlab.com/guides) and click the **SHOW PLAYGROUND** button.

-Guides provide thorough explanations of how the code works.
+All the guides provide thorough explanations of how the code works.

 ## Running Locally

 If you prefer to run the code locally, clone and run the [BitcoinerLab Playground repository](https://github.com/bitcoinerlab/playground) in your local machine.

 For example: